By Jessie Beck

 While your lost luggage may be covered by your credit card, additional travel insurance is worth it if you’re taking an expensive trip, need additional medical coverage, or are participating in adventure sports or high-risk activities.
 It’s almost always worth it for international trips, where your usual insurance policies may not cover you and can fill gaps of other insurance—for example, if your healthcare plan only covers you domestically or if maximums for lost luggage or stolen belongings are too low.

 It’s also helpful if you’re worried about traveling during a pandemic, like COVID-19.
-In this case, be sure to purchase a cancel for any reason (CFAR) insurance add-on since base policies do not cover pandemics.
+In this case, a cancel for any reason (CFAR) insurance add-on will protect you if you want to cancel any portion of your trip due to rising cases or concerns about the situation at your destination.
 If you cancel, this will allow you to get a refund of 50 to 75 percent of your trip costs.

 Travel insurance is worth it if you: